-- b.
-All new trails/facilities shall will be sited away from the edges of new preserves to the greatest extent possible.
+- a.
+In areas where trail routes are immediately adjacent to private property, fencing will be employed as necessary to deter users from leaving the trail.
+Specific fence, gate and crossing designs will be determined in consultation with adjacent affected property owner(s) at the Use and Management Plan stage. - b.
+All new trails/facilities will be sited away from the edges of new preserves to the greatest extent possible.
 All new trails/facilities will be designed to preserve existing vegetation within new preserves and at the property lines so that views of land uses in adjacent residential properties would be minimized. - c.
-Trails shall be sited a minimum distance of 300 feet from occupied dwellings unless site-specific circumstances make this infeasible.
-Where a 300-foot setback is not feasible, trails shall be set back a minimum distance of 50 feet.
-Potential noise and privacy impacts must be evaluated for any subsequent District action and shall be reduced by berms, fencing, landscaping, and other feasible and compatible means, if necessary.
+Trails will be sited a minimum distance of 300 feet from occupied dwellings unless sitespecific circumstances make this infeasible.
+Where a 300-foot setback is not feasible, trails will be set back a minimum distance of 50 feet.
+Potential noise and privacy impacts must be evaluated for any subsequent District action and will be reduced by berms, fencing, landscaping, and other feasible and compatible means, if necessary.